8ctopus/php-sandbox/README.md

 git clone --depth 1 https://github.com/8ctopus/php-sandbox.git
 cd php-sandbox

-# start docker
+# start docker desktop

+# edit `docker-compose.yml` to use php 7.4, no changes required for php 8.0.

-# start containers in detached mode on linux and mac in shell (php 8 by default, edit docker-compose.yml to use php 7.4)
+# start containers in detached mode on linux and mac in shell
 docker-compose up &

 # start containers in detached mode on Windows in cmd